 Over 400 companies are involved in the Typhoon creating 100,000 jobs.
-Work on the airframe is divided among the partner companies with Final Assembly taking place in the UK for RAF and RSAF aircraft, in Germany for GAF and AAF aircraft and Italy and Spain for their air-forces.
+Work on the airframe is divided among the partner companies with Final Assembly taking place in the UK for RAF, RSAF and Oman aircraft, in Germany for GAF and AAF aircraft, Italy for IAF and Kuwait and Spain for its own air-forces.

 Combat - Beyond Visual Range (BVR)

 Eurofighter-typhoon.co.uk - lots of info, great site. >>Click here.

 Film of Typhoon demonstrating multi-roles >> Click here